Amyyyyeah/ARES/README.md

 * [2] Run ```./preprocessing_for_correction_feedback.py``` for the preprocessing.
 * [3] Run ```./haiku_for_correction_feedback.py``` to get the correction feedback.

-Our trained models are available at https://huggingface.co/JCAC/ARES/~.
-To use our trained models, please put the them under the ```models``` folder.
-(If using the AOKVQA dataset, change the following paths to the AOKVQA dataset path in the code and bash arguments.)

 **After finishing getting feedback, enter the correction file path in the --correction_file.**
 ```